baztypetrucci/baztyfooter/README.md

             delta
         </td>
         <td>
-            <p>Indicas el nivel de delta en "int" para la medida, en caso de que te sobre o te falte espacio para el footer</p>
+            <p>Indicas el nivel de delta en "int" para la medida, en caso de que te sobre o te falte espacio para el footer</em></p>
-			<p style="font-style:italic;">Indicate the level of delta on "int" for the size, use it in the case that you need to remove or add space for the footer.</p>
+			<p><em>Indicate the level of delta on "int" for the size, use it in the case that you need to remove or add space for the footer.</em></p>
         </td>
     </tr>
 </table>